-- The field instrument will undergo proficiency testing and evaluation during the winter of 2014-2015.
-ENVC will inform Cliffs Natural Resources of any instrument performance issues. - ENVC staff will deploy real time water quality instruments in spring 2015, when ice conditions allow and perform regular site visits throughout the 2015 deployment season for calibration and maintenance of the instruments. - If necessary, deployment techniques will be evaluated and adapted the site, ensuring secure and suitable conditions for RTWQ monitoring. - ENVC will continue to work on its Automatic Data Retrieval System, to incorporate new capabilities in data management and data display. - Open communication will continue to be maintained between ENVC, EC and Cliffs Natural Resources employees involved with the agreement, in order to respond to emerging issues on a proactive basis. - Open communication will continue to be maintained between ENVC, EC and Cliffs Natural Resources in order to respond to and any significant water quality events in the form of email and/or monthly deployment reports, when the deployment season begins.
-Cliffs Natural Resources will also receive an annual report, summarizing the events of the deployment season.
+- The field instrument will undergo proficiency testing and evaluation during the winter of 2015-2016.
+ENVC will inform Cliffs Natural Resources of any instrument performance issues. - ENVC staff will deploy real time water quality instruments in spring 2016, when ice conditions allow and perform regular site visits throughout the 2016 deployment season for calibration and maintenance of the instruments. - If necessary, deployment techniques will be evaluated and modified, ensuring secure and suitable conditions for RTWQ monitoring. - ENVC will continue to work on its Automatic Data Retrieval System, to incorporate new capabilities in data management and data display. - Open communication lines will continue to be maintained between ENVC, EC and Cliffs Natural Resources in order to respond to emerging issues on a proactive basis.
+Cliffs Natural Resources will receive monthly deployment reports and an annual report, summarizing the events of the deployment season. - A discussion will be held between ENVC and the industry partner regarding high turbidity values during the spring runoff, and potential mitigative measures that can be taken to reduce these values. - The EXO 2 instrument will be sent to Hoskin Scientific during the winter of 2015-2016, for servicing and replacement of the conductivity/temperature sensor. - In the upcoming 2016 field season, we will be specifically looking at the impacts on water quality due to the closure/rehabilitation of Wabush Mines.

-Prepared by:

-Maria Murphy

-Department of Environment and Conservation

-Water Resources Management Division
+Prepared by: Maria Murphy Department of Environment and Conservation Water Resources Management Division Phone: 709.896.7981 Fax: 709.896.9566

-Phone: 709.896.7981

-Fax: 709.896.9566